fstirlitz/luaparse/README.md

 The luaparse test suite uses [testem](https://github.com/airportyh/testem) as a test runner, and because of this it's very easy to run the tests using different javascript engines or even on locally installed browsers.
-Currently the default runner uses [PhantomJS](http://phantomjs.org/) and node so when using `make test` or `npm test` you should have PhantomJS installed.

 ### Test runners

-- `make test` uses PhantomJS and node.
+- `make test` uses node.
-- `make testem-engines` uses PhantomJS, node, ringo, rhino and rhino 1.7R5.
+- `make testem-engines` uses node, ringo and rhino 1.7R5.
 This requires that you have the engines installed.
 - `make test-node` uses a custom command line reporter to make the output easier on the eyes while practicing TDD.